-Veterans Voices of Canada
+Does Veterans Voices of Canada help our Veterans?

-“Dear Allan,Can’t believe Vic’s interview was Aug.
+“Dear Allan,I can’t believe Vic’s interview was Aug.
 29th.
 I apologize for being so late getting back to you.
 Wanted you to know how pleased Victor was when it was over.
 His words to me over lunch was, “Now I don’t have to keep remembering, it will be recorded.”
 God bless him, he talks less and less now to those who have heard it so many times… that is good!“…again, I can only thank you for your professional caring way you spoke to Victor, put him at ease and helped him remember.
 You know it is difﬁcult for the men to remember these times.
 Hopefully his grandchildren will appreciate his efforts.”